holland01/assessment-image-library/README.md

 This repo is primarily for the purposes of evaluation by a potential employer.

+Initially, I was given an assessment which involved two challenge questions/ problems to complete.
+The time limit was 3 hours.
+Since it took me 3 hours to complete the first one alone, I chose to do the second one and provide a concrete implementation which is demonstratable

 However, most of the code here has been written with other goals in mind: the image-library incorporated as desired by the assessment is contained within a code base I've maintained and worked on over the years.

-The code base is used primarily for writing demos and experimentation.
+The code base itself is used primarily for writing demos and experimentation.

 The directory, src, contains all of the source code.
 The files which are directly relevant to the assessment are: